dmbarbour/wikilon/docs/ApplicationModel.md

 To that we might add columns each for an object's name and definition.

-A minor difficulty is determining the 'set of objects' we wish to present and edit.
-This could be achieved by a number of means, e.g. by filtering a dictionary, or just taking the words linked from some evaluated code.
-An interesting option is to model the table at the object level, with row attributes as redirects:
+The main difficulty is deciding the 'set of objects' we wish to present and edit.
+There are a lot of ways we could do this.
+Perhaps too many choices.
+However, one useful option is to construct a table as a dictionary object by hand, specifying each row as a redirect attribute:

         @myTable.1 {%foo}
         @myTable.2 {%bar}
         @myTable.3 {%baz}
         ...

-With this option, it becomes possible to model higher dimensional tables:

-        @myTableOfTables.1 {%myTable}
-        @myTableOfTables.2 {%anotherTable}
-        ...

-We can potentially go *up* a level, and present a *dictionary* as a row in a table.
-This could be interesting for representing a dictionary together with its history, or a bunch of otherwise related dictionaries.
+This would ensure a stable table definition, unlike techniques that query the dictionary.

-Conveniently, these tables may exhibit spreadsheet-like features if we render evaluations within each cell.
-The ability for ABC/AO to evaluate any subprogram is very convenient for this purpose.
+Conveniently, any tables will exhibit spreadsheet-like characteristics if we render evaluations at each cell.
+And ABC makes this easy because evaluation is just local rewriting.

 ## Command Pattern in AO